 Now I ride 25 miles a few times per week, and 50 miles every week or two.

 The first time I went 50 miles over many hills, it completely exhausted me.
 I had to stop many times and felt dead afterwards.
-It took 4 and a half hours.
+It took 4½ hours.

-Three times later (same 50-mile route) I was just lost in thought, and arrived before I knew it.
+Three times later, doing that same 50-mile route, I was just lost in thought, and arrived before I knew it.
 Hills that previously tortured me now passed without notice.
-Total time: 3 and a half hours.
+Total time: 3½ hours.